What is Renewable Energy and How Does It Work?

 Hydrogen: High Energy/Low Pollution

-Hydrogen is the simplest (comprised of one proton and one electron) and most abundant element in the universe, yet it does not occur naturally as a gas on earth.
-Instead, it is found in organic compounds (hydrocarbons such as gasoline, natural gas, methanol and propane) and water (H2O).
+Hydrogen is the simplest (comprised of one proton and one electron) and the most abundant element in the universe, yet it does not occur naturally as a gas on earth.
+Instead, it is found in organic compounds (hydrocarbons such as gasoline, natural gas, methanol, and propane) and water (H2O).
 Hydrogen can also be produced under certain conditions by some algae and bacteria using sunlight as an energy source.

 Hydrogen is high in energy yet produces little or no pollution when burned.
 Liquid hydrogen has been used to launch space shuttles and other rockets into orbit since the 1950s.
 Hydrogen fuel cells convert the potential chemical energy of hydrogen into electricity, with pure water and heat as the only byproducts.

-However, commercialization of these fuel cells as a practical source of green energy will likely be limited until costs come down and durability improves.
+However, the commercialization of these fuel cells as a practical source of green energy will likely be limited until costs come down and durability improves.
 Almost all the hydrogen used in the United States is used in industry to refine petroleum, treat metals, produce fertilizer and process foods.
 In addition, hydrogen fuel cells are used as an energy source where hydrogen and oxygen atoms are combined to generate electricity.

 There are also currently a few hundred hydrogen-powered vehicles operating in the United States, a number that could increase as the cost of fuel cell production drops and the number of refueling stations increases.
 Other practical applications for this type of renewable energy include large fuel cells providing emergency electricity for buildings and remote locations, electric motor vehicles powered by hydrogen fuel cells and marine vessels powered by hydrogen fuel cells.